Companies need workers.

 According to the Labor Department, employers added 253,000 jobs in April from the previous month’s revised increase of 236,000 jobs after economists predicted a slowdown in jobs added.
 The unemployment rate fell to 3.4% and has changed little from the prior month.
 The Black unemployment rate also fell three-tenths from 5.0% to 4.7%, lessening the gap between White and Black workers.

 The labor market remains robust, unemployment is low, and wages continue to increase for employees.
-This suggests that the Fed may raise interest rates in their next meeting after they recently increased rates for the 10th consecutive time.
+This suggests that the Fed may raise interest rates in their next meeting after recently increasing rates for the 10th consecutive time.
 The latest bank crises spooked investors and consumers but have shown no effect on the recent jobs report.

-The stronger than expected jobs report shows a recession is not imminent.
+The stronger-than-expected jobs report shows a recession is not imminent.
 But if the Federal Reserve does continue to increase interest rates, a recession with layoffs and rise in unemployment may not be avoidable.

-“We do have a recession probability estimate, over the next 12 months to 75%,”said Joe Brusuelas, chief economist, RMS.
+“We do have a recession probability estimate, over the next 12 months to 75%,” said Joe Brusuelas, chief economist, RMS.

 “It is very likely that Blacks and Hispanics are going to be more affected in terms of unemployment rate, and also in terms of the time that takes individuals that have become unemployed to find another job,” said Alfonso Flores-Lagunes, an economic professor at Syracuse University.

-“In order for businesses to continue to grow revenue, they are still competing for labor, in order to hire a workforce to help their businesses grow,” said Kim.
+“In order for businesses to continue to grow revenue, they are still competing for labor in order to hire a workforce to help their businesses grow,” said Kim.

 “I’ve never seen nothing like it in my life, people don’t want to work in daycares,” said Wilson.

 “Mohegan Sun casino, out of the Connecticut area, came in, they had hired two people.
-Great Wolf Lodge out of the Poconos areas hired three or four, high end hotels hired about five students,” said Bankston.
+Great Wolf Lodge out of the Poconos areas hired three or four, high-end hotels hired about five students,” said Bankston.

 Since the job market remains tight and wages growth continues to rise, the Fed will make their decision after other data is released.